-Many runners find that they are able to stay most consistent by completing a few minutes of daily strength training, as opposed to one lengthy workout.
-This schedule frees up time for running and other cross training workouts, as no day is taken up with strength training.
+Many runners find that it’s easiest to stay to consistent by completing a few minutes of daily strength exercises, as opposed to one lengthy workout.
+This type of schedule frees up time for running and other cross training workouts, since no day is taken up with strength training.

 Here is a sample schedule to provide you with an example of how you can combine strength training and running in this way each week.

 - Monday: Easy Run + Bridge, Clamshell, Donkey Kicks, Fire Hydrants